quisquous/cactbot/README.md

 that corresponds to the initial version that you downloaded cactbot.
 This folder name does not matter and is cosmetic.

+### Plugin Load Order

+Because of cactbot’s dependencies, cactbot must be loaded after both OverlayPlugin and the FFXIV ACT plugin.
-Verify your plugins are in the correct order.
+Verify that your plugins are in this order:

-The order should be: FFXIV Plugin first, then OverlayPlugin, then cactbot.
-If you have followed the above instructions, it should look like the following:
+* FFIXV_ACT_Plugin.dll
+* OverlayPlugin.dll
+* CactbotOverlay.dll

 ![plugin order](screenshots/get_plugins_complete.png)